mroavi/vim-julia-cell/README.md

 Installation
 ------------

-It is easiest to install ipython-cell using a plugin manager (I personally recommend [vim-plug]).
+It is easiest to install julia-cell using a plugin manager (I personally recommend [vim-plug]).
 See respective plugin manager's documentation for more information about how to install plugins.